Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 # Additional Transaction Data

-Additional transaction data is used for specific condition like installments, deffered payments, 3D-secure transactions etc. These data fields can be included as per the business requirements.
+Additional transaction data is used for specific condition like installments, deferred payments, 3D-secure transactions etc. These data fields can be included as per the business requirements.

 ## Additional Data Common

-The `additionalDataCommon` object contains common data objects used for request types based on business requirements.
+The `additionalDataCommon` object contains common data elements used in requests based on business requirements.

 <!--
 type: tab